JKBurrows/ST558-Project-2/Friday.md

 ### Weather Condition

 Explore how bike rentals on fridays change depending on the weather using a basic numeric summary and a boxplot.
-The boxplot can be used to identify outliers.
+The numeric summary gives you an idea of center and spread.
+So does the boxplot, but it is better for identifying outliers.

 ``` r
 getSum(varName = "weathersit", colName = "Weather Condition")